 kubectl config use-context oidc

-Getting OIDC working is only part of the picture.
-Okta’s authentication policies and session policies still govern how users prove their identity before a token is ever issued — and they apply to every app including your Kubernetes integration.
+Getting OIDC working is only part of it.
+Okta’s authentication policies still govern how users prove their identity before a token is issued — and they apply to your Kubernetes app like any other.
+This is where the compliance value of OIDC becomes concrete: you can enforce the same authentication standards on cluster access that you enforce everywhere else.

-It’s easy to get OIDC working with a permissive policy and forget to tighten it up afterward.
-The authentication policy attached to your Kubernetes app determines what factors are required, how often users must re-authenticate, and under what conditions access is granted or stepped up.
+It’s easy to get OIDC working with a permissive policy and forget to tighten it up.
+The authentication policy attached to your Kubernetes app determines what factors are required, how often users must re-authenticate, and whether access can be stepped up.
+A working OIDC integration with no authentication policy requirements is not meaningfully more secure than cert-based auth.

-- MFA requirements — decide whether password alone is sufficient or whether a second factor (Okta Verify, WebAuthn, TOTP) is required for cluster access
+- MFA requirements — password alone or a second factor (Okta Verify, WebAuthn, TOTP).
+Requiring MFA for cluster access satisfies IA-2(1) and is the single most impactful authentication control you can enforce here

-- Network zone restrictions — consider limiting cluster authentication to known IP ranges or VPN if your cluster isn’t public-facing
+- Network zone restrictions — limit cluster authentication to known IP ranges or VPN if the cluster isn’t public-facing

-- Device trust — if you have Okta Verify with device trust configured, you can require a managed or trusted device before issuing tokens
+- Device trust — if you have Okta Verify configured, you can require a managed device before issuing tokens

-- Authentication policy — does the user meet the factor requirements attached to this app?
+Authentication policy — does the user meet the factor requirements?

-- Authorization server access policy — does the authorization server have a policy that covers this app and allows the grant type?
+Authorization server access policy — does the authorization server have a policy covering this app and grant type?

 All three must pass.
-Failing any one of them results in an access denied error even if the other two are configured correctly.
+Failing any one results in an access denied error even if the other two are correct.

 Troubleshooting